-- Algorithm and software development for parameter and variance estimation of reaction kinetics from spectroscopic data coming from pharmaceutical processes
+- Algorithm and software development for variance and parameter estimation of reaction kinetics from spectroscopic data coming from pharmaceutical processes

 - Economic nonlinear model predictive control with parameter and state estimation for wine fermentation

 - Numerical modeling and analysis of integro-differential equations, systems of weakly hyperbolic differential equations or respectively reaction-advection equations